shadiakiki1986/shadiakiki1986.github.io/README.md

 ### About me
-I am a financial engineer, and I focus on automation by leveraging upon open-source technology to achieve goals without incurring licensing costs.
+I am a financial engineer, and I focus on automation by leveraging upon open-source technology to achieve goals while minimizing costs.

 ### Products
 Here are some products that I've built